 Results from preclinical studies or early clinical trials are not necessarily predictive of future clinical trial results and are not necessarily indicative of final results.
 For example, there can be no assurance that prior results, such as signals of safety, activity or durability of effect, observed from preclinical studies or clinical trials will be replicated or will continue in ongoing or future studies or trials.
 Furthermore, preliminary results may not be indicative of the final results of a trial after all data have been collected and analyzed.
 Based on results observed from ongoing trials of AVR-RD-01, there can be no assurance that increased levels of plasma α-galactosidase A in patients treated with AVR-RD-01 will be maintained over time.
 In addition, while the first, third and fifth patients from the ongoing investigator-sponsored Phase 1 clinical trial of AVR-RD-01 discontinued ERT, there can be no assurance that these patients, or others who in the future may discontinue ERT, will remain off ERT.
 The initial results from the investigator-sponsored clinical trial of AVR-RD-04 only represent three months of clinical data from one patient, and there is no assurance that future clinical data from this patient or other patients will produce similar results.
 There is a high failure rate for gene therapy and biologic product candidates proceeding through clinical trials.
 Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in late-stage clinical trials even after achieving promising results in preclinical testing and earlier-stage clinical trials.
 Data obtained from preclinical and clinical activities are subject to varying interpretations, which may delay, limit or prevent regulatory approval.
 In addition, the design of a pivotal clinical trial can determine whether its results will support approval of a product and flaws in the design of a clinical trial may not become apparent until the clinical trial is well advanced.
-Our company has limited experience in designing and conducting clinical trials and we may be unable to design and execute a clinical trial to support regulatory approval.
+Our Company has limited experience in designing and conducting clinical trials and we may be unable to design and execute a clinical trial to support regulatory approval.
 To date, we have not received definitive guidance from the FDA or other foreign regulatory bodies regarding the necessary endpoints for approval of any of our product candidates, including AVR-RD-01, AVR-RD-04 and AVR-RD-02.
 While we are aware that the FDA utilized an efficacy endpoint based on patients' kidney biopsy in the recent approval of Migalastat for Fabry disease, for which we are also measuring as our primary efficacy endpoint in our ongoing Phase 2 clinical trial of AVR-RD-01, there can be no guarantees that regulatory agencies will permit us to use the same endpoint in connection with further development of AVR-RD-01.
 Therefore, there are no assurances that the FDA or other foreign regulatory bodies will find the efficacy endpoints we propose in future pivotal trials to be sufficiently validated and clinically meaningful, or that our product candidates will achieve the pre-specified endpoints in future pivotal trials to a degree of statistical significance.
 We also may experience regulatory delays or rejections as a result of many factors, including due to changes in regulatory policy during the period of our product candidate development.
-Although patient enrollment has commenced for our Phase 1/2 clinical trial of AVR-RD-02 and the first patient has completed apheresis, we have not dosed any patients, and our AVR-RD-03 product candidate is in preclinical development and has not yet been tested in humans.
+Our AVR-RD-03 product candidate is in preclinical development and has not yet been tested in humans.
 Any of our other current or future product candidates may fail to show the desired safety and efficacy in clinical development despite positive results in preclinical studies.
 Any such failure would cause us to abandon the product candidate.